cja5553/ChangeDotOrgScraper/readme.md

 ## Quick Start
-Here we provide a quick example on how you can use `AutoThemeGenerator` to scrape petitions right from [change.org](https://www.change.org/).
+Here we provide a quick example on how you can use `change_org_scraper` to scrape petitions right from [change.org](https://www.change.org/).

 ```python
 from change_dot_org import scrape_petitions